Skip to main content.

 Summer Camps & Tutoring

 Every year it seems like our list of summer opportunities grows even bigger!
 Led by ACS teachers camp activities will ordinarily take place at ACS unless special approval has been granted.
-This summer we will offer the following camps:

 Several Ada Christian teachers will be offering tutoring this summer.
 These tutoring sessions will be hosted at Ada Christian School.